 9. Keep channels active

 It will take some discipline but be sure you are using the appropriate channel for the related content.
 Stay active in channels and use @team to highlight posts for the whole group to help others keep content and conversations where they belong.

 10. Have fun!

 Microsoft Teams provides everything you need to effectively collaborate with your co-workers and what we like best is the ability to also have some fun.
 We’ve done virtual happy hours, enjoy communicating through emojis, YouTube and gifs, and add background images during calls – just to name a few.

 Here’s an occasion where we congratulated our department employee of the month:

 The possibilities are endless – both for getting work done and connecting in life in general.
-If you haven’t moved to Teams yet, CCB® is here to help.
 We’ve put together a Microsoft Teams Quick Start Program that can give you everything you need to get there.
-You’ll also find our webinar series recordings on Teams to give you more insight into how it works and how to get started.
+If you haven’t moved to Teams yet, CCB® is here to help you.
 Let us know how we can make Teams happen for you.